 5 True/False questions

-temporal isolation → pre-zygotic factor that prevents breeding because of different mating times/seasons
+temporal isolation → pre-zygotic factor that prevents breeding becuase of different mating times/seasons

 trade off → a trait that operates in opposition to standard survival based selection.
 Ex. a loud call helps attract mates, but alerts predators to location